fvitas/EpicZeit/README.md

 ## Apps and Packages

-This Turborepo monorepo includes the following packages/apps:
+This Turborepo monorepo includes the following apps and packages:

 - `web`: a [Vite](https://vitejs.dev/) app
 - `extension`: a Chrome extension / Firefox addon
-- `@repo/ui`: a React component library shared by both `web` and `extension` applications
+- `@repo/ui`: a React component library package shared by both `web` and `extension` apps

 ## Build